Humbert Allen Astredo

 Humbert Allen "Bud" Astredo, Jr. (April 4, 1929 – February 19, 2016) was an American stage, film, and television actor.
-He made several notable Broadway and Off Broadway theatrical performances, but was best known for the numerous roles he performed on the daytime Gothic horror soap opera Dark Shadows, most notably that of the warlock Nicholas Blair.
+He made several notable Broadway and Off-Broadway theatrical performances, but was best known for the numerous roles he performed on the daytime Gothic horror soap opera Dark Shadows, most notably that of the warlock Nicholas Blair.

 Early life

 Astredo was born on April 4, 1929, in Pasadena, California to Humbert Allen and Bess Houston (née Alley) Astredo.
 His early childhood was spent in Pasadena, before the family moved to San Francisco.
 His mother taught him to play the piano, and he often performed at parties hosted by friends.
 His father took him sailboating, hunting, and fishing, and inculcated in him a passion for the arts.
 From an early age, his nickname was "Bud".

 After graduating from high school, Astredo studied law at the University of San Francisco, but dropped out after discovering he hated public speaking.
 He then sold home-care products for the Fuller Brush Company door-to-door.
 A woman he'd contacted during a sales pitch suggested he go into acting.
 She arranged for him to meet a talent agent, who took him on a tour of the 20th Century Fox studio.
 The tour convinced Astredo that acting was something he wanted to do, and in 1950 he enrolled at the Pasadena Playhouse.

-Astredo was drafted into the United States Army during the Korean War, and served in the Special Services of the Eighth United States Army, an entertainment unit.
-Astredo became well known in the Army for his acting, song, and dance skills, particularly for his comedy routines.
+Astredo was drafted into the U.S. Army during the Korean War, and served in the Special Services division of the 8th Army, an entertainment unit.
+Astredo became well known in the Army for his acting, song and dance skills, particularly for his comedy routines.